PaperCutSoftware/PaperCutExamples/README.md

 [![Join the chat at https://gitter.im/PaperCutSoftware/PaperCutExamples](https://badges.gitter.im/PaperCutSoftware/PaperCutExamples.svg)](https://gitter.im/PaperCutSoftware/PaperCutExamples?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-We also recommend joining the mail supprt group at https://groups.google.com/forum/#!forum/papercut-webservices-api
+We also recommend joining the mail support group at https://groups.google.com/forum/#!forum/papercut-webservices-api

 This repository contains various examples of scripts and other things that PaperCut users may find useful.

-It can be broadly grouped into the following things
+It can be broadly grouped into the following things:

 1. SQL report examples
 2. Programs and scripts that use the PaperCut web services API, from simple to complex
-3. An example of how to use the custom authentication and user account synchronisation CLI interface
+3. An example of how to use the custom authentication and user account synchronisation CLI
 4. Some example printer scripts
 5. An example of a quick release terminal